Tipping on Amtrak Trains

 Sleeping and coach car attendants

 Usually, I tip when the attendant comes around to alert me of my stop or during one of the sweeps they do as we approach the final station.
 You can also do it as you step off the train.
-The typical tipping range for car attendants is $5-20 a day based on the level of service and your budget.

 Some people like to tip their attendants at the beginning of their adventure; I am not one of those.
 Some think doing this makes tipping a bribe, and I can see that.
 However, that is probably not the intention of those people, but for some, maybe it is.